 Herein, we present a hybrid tactile sensor based on the combination of triboelectrification and piezoresistive effects.
 A TENG active sensor and a piezoresistive pressure sensor are integrated horizontally to guarantee that stimuli can generate signals on two tactile units concurrently.
 The TENG is sensitive to the approaching and separation processes, while the piezoresistive sensor responds well to the pressure when contact occurs.
-The combination of the active sensing with passive sensing enables the hybrid sensor to distinguish mechanical stimuli that can hardly be identified by any single unit.
-By using bi-signal criteria generated from this hybrid sensor, a complex mechanical stimulus can be precisely analyzed.
-The bi-channel signals keep synchronicity, so the hybrid sensor can produce a robust judgment, which is capable of distinguishing actions that apply identical pressure but with minutely different motions.
+Using the bi-signal generated from this hybrid sensor, one can precisely analyze a complex mechanical stimulus.
+The combination of the active sensing with the passive sensing enables the hybrid sensor to distinguish mechanical stimuli that apply identical pressure but with minutely different processes.